 Other than minor issues with the apps, however, NordVPN is an excellent streaming VPN that almost always performs reliably.

 Sign up now on the NordVPN website

-Surfshark provides as excellent mix of speed and value, but doesn't scrimp on security.
+In our Surfshark review, we found that the provider delivers an excellent mix of speed and value, but doesn't scrimp on security.
 As such, it's an ideal streaming VPN for use with Netflix, Amazon Video, BBC iPlayer, YouTube and more.
 Something that really does inspire confidence is that Surfshark even lists the countries it can access Netflix in – there's no guesswork here.

 Another bonus is that Surfshark works well as a Fire Stick VPN, so it's a great option for getting geo-blocked media streaming on your big TV.
 It's simple to use, which is perfect for beginners, but there's a fair number of settings to tweak, too.